foundriesio/docs/source/getting-started/git-config/index.rst

 .. note:: Tokens can be generated at https://app.foundries.io/settings/tokens

+For this tutorial, check the :guilabel:`Use for source code access` box.
+You can later revoke this access and set up a new token once you are familiar with the :ref:`ref-api-access`.

 Replace ``YOUR_TOKEN`` in the following command with your access token.
 An example token looks like this: ``ebAYLaManEgNdRnWKfnwNDJjU45c5LJPmWsYw78z``